albar965/littlenavmap-manual/src/en/INFO.rst

        on real date since not connected to a simulator.
 Wind direction prefers runways 09 and 14. *Click image to enlarge.*

+.. _airport-runways-tab:

+Runways
+''''''''''''''''''''''''''''''''''''

+Shows all available runways and helipads with detailed information for the selected airport.
+Related ILS information for runways is shown too.

+.. _airport-com-tab:

+COM
+''''''''''''''''''''''''''''''''''''

+All COM frequencies from the airport.

+.. _airport-procedures-tab:

+Procedures
+''''''''''''''''''''''''''''''''''''

+A detailed list of all procedures.
+You can select and look at procedures by clicking on the link ``Procedures`` which will show the :doc:`SEARCHPROCS` tab.

+.. _airport-nearest-tab:

+Nearest
+''''''''''''''''''''''''''''''''''''

+This tab shows airports having approach procedures nearby as well as the closest navaids relative to the selected airport.
+Click on the blue links to jump to airports or navaids.

 .. _airport-weather-tab:

 Weather
 ''''''''''''''''''''''''''''''''''''

-The tab ``Weather`` shows decoded weather information for a selected airport.
+The tab ``Weather`` shows decoded station, nearest and/or interpolated weather information for the selected airport.
 The flight rules icon (:ref:`airport-weather-legend`) has a suffix ``- Map`` if the shown weather source is the source for airport weather icons on the map.
 Detailed information for best runways for takeoff and landing based on wind conditions is shown as well.

+This tab shows decoded METAR reports for the selected airport.

 .. role:: error-style
 .. role:: warning-style

 The time is :warning-style:`shown in warning orange color` if older than three hours and :error-style:`in red error color` if older than six hours.

+See :doc:`WEATHER` for more information about weather reports.

 .. _navaids: